When Is the Best Time

 Day temps drop on average to 11°C, and nights are chilly around 4°C. Except for the Christmas holidays, it is not busy in Cinque Terre.
 Winter storms can happen, but it can be sunny or overcast as well.
 Check the weather forecast before you plan to come here.
 You don’t get disappointed on a sunny day and most important the streets are not packed with tourists.

-A visit is not complete if you don't stay at least one night in one of our three favourite villages.
-The pro you can experience the authentic Cinque Terre in the morning and evening when most tourists left the villages.
+A visit is not complete if you don't stay at least one night in one of my three favourite villages.
+The pro you can experience the authentic Cinque Terre in the morning and evening when most tourists leave Cinque Terre.

 - Riomaggiore; Cinqueterre Residence